 “This in turn is driving demand for mid-level professionals in these fields.
 With employers prepared to compete to secure the best talent.”

 To read more of our career advice articles, click here.

-Want to find out what you're worth?
+Learn more about what you're worth.
 Request a copy of our Global Salary Survey.